-Ibid.
-"NIDOS thinks it is unacceptable that juveniles after a transfer can not be traced and that they will not receive reception in for example Italy, living a wandering existence.
+131 Ibid.
+"NIDOS thinks it is unacceptable that juveniles after a transfer cannot be traced and that they will not receive reception in for example Italy, living a wandering existence.
 This leads to mayor concerns about the well-being of these kids.
-Besideds that, NIDOS remains to be the guardian in much cases and is responsible for the behaviour and acts of the juvenile.
+Besides that, NIDOS remains to be the guardian in many cases and is responsible for the behaviour and acts of the juvenile.
 NIDOS therefore cannot cooperate in future transfers if reception and guardianship are not arranged.
-However, if juvenils are detained with a view on expulsion and the judge does not consider that there are any grounds to suspend the transfer, transfers will take place."
+However, if juveniles are detained with a view on expulsion and the judge does not consider that there are any counds to suspend the transfer, transfers will take place."